JacobPaxton/data_science_notes/notes_v4.md

 - NEED: Sparse matrices (bag of words) efficiently: `scipy.sparse.csr_matrix`
     * Not compatible with PCA
 - NEED: Apply SelectKBest or RFE to select most-predictive words for outcomes
-- Count Vectorization:
-    * Each column is a word, each row is an record, each value is a **count**
-- TFIDF Vectorization (Term Frequency * Inverse Document Frequency):
-    * Each column is a word, each row is an record, each value is a **weight**
-    * TF is how often a word shows; IDF is how unique the word is in all records
-    * Calculation identifies word importance (weight) and filters out stopwords

 ```python
 # PERFORM PREP AND SPLIT BEFORE FOLLOWING THE STEPS
 do_CV = False